solatis/leonmergen/_posts/2015-08-14-on-scalability-correctness-and-stateless-software-design.markdown

 Now, at this point, you might think: stateless is a lie!
 Even if I design my application to use an immutable state, the underlying infrastructure might not!
 As such, it is impossible to build a true stateless application.

 This is a correct assessment: statelessness applies only to your own problem domain.
 The [HTTP Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is often praised as an example of the simplicitly you can achieve using a stateless protocol.
 However, it builds upon a stateful protocol ([TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)), which in turn builds upon a stateless protocol ([IP](https://en.wikipedia.org/wiki/Internet_Protocol)).
-This is a great example of separation of concerns: HTTP is able to be stateless *because* TCP does the hard work of managing state.

-At the end of the article, I will show you under which circumstances a stateful design might be appropriate.
+This is a great example of separation of concerns: TCP has enabled many great applications to be built on top of it *because* it completely hides all the complexity and state management for the applications that are built on top of it.
+At the end of this article I will discuss the circumstances where a stateful design makes sense.

+Another example of state stacking are garbage collectors.
+In C-like languages, you have the freedom to manually manage your memory allocations.
+This comes with the cost of the added complexity of managing the state of a pointer in your application, whether the memory address the pointer points to is currently allocated or not.
+Garbage collectors move the state of this pointer (allocated/free) from application code to the core of the language.
+Garbage collectors are notorious for being complex beasts, but so is manual memory management.
+By hiding this complexity from the application programmer it reduces state management in the code and as such improves correctness.

 ###### Example: Erlang hot code reloading